 Sometimes you can mistaken thirst for hunger, so try sipping a cup of tea or water instead, which may help curb your cravings.

-If you really need something to munch on, keeping your own healthy snacks comes in handy when you are hungry.
+If you really need something to munch on, keeping your own nutritious snacks comes in handy when you are hungry.
 Instead of the brownie your coworker is offering you or hitting up the vending machine for goodies, reach for your own stash of trail mix, nuts, fruit, nutrition bars, popcorn, carrot sticks and hummus.

 And don’t forget to keep the candy dish off your desk!
 Move it out of your office or if you must have one, use a container that is not transparent so you can’t see the candy.
 If you really need a treat, remember you have a stash of healthy snacks.